StarRocks/starrocks/docs/en/table_design/table_types/primary_key_table.md

 When `enable_persistent_index` is set to `true` (default), the primary key indexes can be persisted to the disk.
 During loading, a small portion of the primary key indexes is loaded in memory, while the majority is stored on disk to avoid taking up too much memory.
 In general, query and update performance of the table with the persistent primary key indexes is nearly equivalent to that of the table with the fully in-memory primary key indexes.

-If the disk is a SSD, it is recommended to set it to true.
-If the disk is HDD and the load frequency is not high, you can also set it to true.
+If the disk is an SSD, it is recommended to set it to `true`.
+If the disk is an HDD and the load frequency is not high, you can also set it to `true`.

 :::info